philippeschoeb/reproduced_papers/README.md

 ```
 NAME/                     # Non-ambiguous acronym or fullname of the reproduced paper
 ├── .gitignore            # specific .gitignore rules for clean repository
-├── implementation.py     # Main engine to train a model - the cli can accept parameters or config file
 ├── notebook.ipynb        # Interactive exploration of key concepts
 ├── README.md             # Paper overview and results overview
 ├── requirements.txt      # additional requirements for the scripts
-├── configs/              # predefined configurations to train models
+├── configs/              # defaults + CLI/runtime descriptors consumed by the repo root runner
 ├── data/                 # Datasets and preprocessing if any
-├── lib/                  # code used by implementation.py and notebook.ipynb - as a integrated library
+├── lib/                  # code used by the shared runner and notebooks - as an integrated library
 ├── models/               # Trained models
 ├── results/              # Selected generated figures, tables, or outputs from trained models
 ├── tests/                # Validation tests